vmlens/vmlens-examples/README.md

-Examples showing how to use vmlens to write multi-threaded tests for the JVM.
+Examples showing how to use VMLens to write multi-threaded tests for the JVM.

 Includes the following examples: